The quick ratio measures a company’s ability to cover its current liabilities with cash or near-cash assets.

 - If you don’t have funds to cover your company’s financial obligations, you might have to take out a short-term emergency loan.
 In many cases, these loans come with higher interest rates and may increase your company’s financial risks.
 These loans can also affect your personal credit score.

-- Using the quick ratio, you can stay on top of your finances and keep tabs on how much cushion your business needs.
+- Using the quick ratio, you can stay on top of your finances and keep tabs on how much of a cushion your business needs.
 A safety net can help keep you afloat even when external factors cause a dip in revenue.
 These days, many business owners are experiencing cash flow problems as a result of the coronavirus pandemic.

 - Gauging liquidity levels can help you make more informed financial decisions.
 You can gain a deeper perspective on business decisions.
 For example, it can help you decide when to purchase new equipment.
 If you don’t have the liquidity, you might play it safe and wait for higher liquidity to cover your bases.

-- If you adjust your cash flow to optimize your company’s quick ratio, you can settle your current liabilities without selling any long-term assets.
+- If you adjust your cash flow to optimise your company’s quick ratio, you can settle your current liabilities without selling any long-term assets.
 Long-term assets are often valuable sources of generated revenue.
 Selling these assets can hurt your company, and it can indicate to investors that your current operations aren’t turning enough profit.

 - Suppose you want to expand operations and acquire more funding.
 The quick ratio formula can help demonstrate your company’s high level of liquidity.
 Higher liquidity means lenders may be less likely to decline your loan.

 The quick ratio is one of several accounting formulas small business owners can use to understand their company’s liquidity position.
-They can also use it to monitor financial health and strategize future growth opportunities.
+They can also use it to monitor financial health and strategise future growth opportunities.

 It’s easy to calculate the quick ratio formula and run financial reports with QuickBooks accounting software.
-Our cloud-based system tracks all your financial information and gives you fast access to your total current assets and liabilities.
+Our cloud based system tracks all your financial information and gives you fast access to your total current assets and liabilities.
 You can spend less time running the numbers and more time driving success.